 All plans of slowing the puppeteers down were thrown to the wind.
 Sasori was a much higher priority.
 The Puppet Master was famous for his ability to control an entire army of puppets on his own, capable of taking down a small country overnight.

-Ignoring the dozens of puppeteers that sprinted up the side of the passageway walls, Ashito poured on more speed.
+Ignoring the dozens of Puppeteers that were sprinting up the passageway walls around him, Ashito poured on more speed.

 Seeing the hesitation in Ochida, Sasori smiled.

-Nothing was said, but Sasori was touched when Ochida nodded and turned to leave, joining the other puppets in sprinting up the side of the walls.
+Nothing was said, but Sasori was touched when Ochida nodded and turned to leave, joining the other puppets in sprinting up the walls.

 It was just him and the RAIKOU Captain sprinting toward him.

-Turning toward them, a smile still on his face, Sasori took one step forward, and the RAIKOU skid to a stop.
-Their katana held at the ready.
+Turning toward them, a smile still on his face, Sasori took one step forward, and the RAIKOU skid to a stop, katana held at the ready.

 “If you think you’re going to take me out early… you are very… very wrong.”
 Sasori warned.
-Cracking his fingers, Chakra exploded out of his fingertips in the form of dozens of chakra strings.
-The strings lashed through the air before attaching themselves to the ten motionless puppets dressed in white.
+Cracking his fingers, Chakra exploded from his fingertips in the form of dozens of chakra strings.
+The strings lashed through the air wildly before attaching themselves to the ten motionless puppets dressed in white.

-As the puppet’s postures straightened, their heads rising, Sasori’s smiled faded away.
+As the puppet’s postures straightened, their heads rising, and Sasori’s smiled faded away.